 Progress Not Perfection

-No one is asking or expecting you to be the Dalai Lama.
 The first year of recovery is often the hardest.
-People are learning how to navigate their chronic illness and repair damaged relationships.
-Saying one or two good things about yourself a day has a positive effect on mental health and self-image.
+People are learning how to navigate their chronic illnesses and repair damaged relationships.
+However, saying one or two good things about yourself a day positively affects mental health and self-image.
 Maybe it’s as simple as making dinner and telling yourself it tastes good.
 Or perhaps a positive affirmation could be said after completing treatment, “I’m proud of myself for sticking it out.”
 Whatever the declaration may be, they’re almost as important as not drinking.

 How we see and talk to ourselves matters.
-While no one is expecting you to recite a guided meditation, giving yourself verbal high fives throughout the day can have a significant impact on recovery.
+While no one is expecting you to recite a guided meditation, giving yourself verbal high fives throughout the day can significantly impact recovery.

 Positive affirmations are meant to be helpful, not harmful.
-Don’t wake up in the morning and tell yourself you have to be perfect.
+Don’t wake up in the morning and tell yourself you have to be perfect – that will likely only produce negative thoughts.
 Unnecessary pressure can hinder recovery and disrupt progress made.
 Tell yourself instead that you will be better and continue to do your best, despite the past and your chronic illness.

-Remember, everyone’s road to recovery looks different.
+Remember, everyone’s road to recovery looks different, and experiencing negative thoughts during early recovery is normal.
 What works for some may not work for others.
-The above Affirmation List is intended to be used as a general guideline for someone looking to incorporate this important form of self-care into their recovery.
+The above Positive Affirmation List is intended to be used as a general guideline for someone looking to incorporate this important form of self-care into their recovery.